realworldocaml/book/en/06-variants.md

   ;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the face of it this looks reasonable enough, but it leads to the
+This looks reasonable enough, but it leads to the following type
-following type error.
+error.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 Characters 93-98: